This section provides information about applying to Olympic College, financial aid, assessment testing, the advising process, registration, and more.

-To withdraw from all courses after the tenth day of the quarter, students must withdraw on the ctcLink Self-Service portal or complete an "Add/Drop" form and return it to the Ranger Station - Registration & Records office, or write and mail a letter to the Ranger Station asking for complete withdrawal.
+To withdraw from all courses after the tenth day of the term, students must withdraw on the ctcLink Student Homepage or Mobile Dashboard or complete an "Add/Drop" form and return it to the Welcome Center, or write and mail a letter to the Registration office asking for complete withdrawal.
 Students who stop attending courses but do not withdraw officially may be assigned a fail grade by their instructor.
 Students who receive veteran benefits or financial aid must obtain a signature from the appropriate office prior to withdrawal.

-Financial aid recipients who stop attending all courses prior to 60% of the quarter will usually owe a repayment of financial aid.
+Financial aid recipients who stop attending all courses prior to 60% of the term will usually owe a repayment of financial aid.

 Late-starting/Continuous Enrollment Courses

-Late-starting and continuous enrollment courses are open for registration according to the dates printed in OC's quarterly class schedule or on a pro-rated schedule based on the class start date.
+Late-starting and continuous enrollment courses are open for registration according to the dates printed in Olympic College's quarterly class schedule or on a pro-rated schedule based on the class start date.

 Regular attendance in all classes of enrollment is required.
 Non-attendance does not constitute an official drop from a course or withdrawal from the college.
 Filing an official drop form is expected and required.

 Instructors may file an administrative drop if students